ftcjeff/esblades/guides/heavy-weapons.md

 # Pops' Beginner's Guide to Heavy Weapons

 Heavy Weapons Fighting (HWF) is just whack whack whack and call it a day, right?
 Wrong!
 There are a lot of decisions to be made that make a huge difference in how you'll play and what types of foes will give you the most trouble.

-As you read through this guide, remember that these are just my opinions after driving Pops and Moms Barbarians for a few seasons.
-Other HWFs will have different ideas and many will have *better* ideas... so take this all with a grain of salt and consider this a beginner's guide to "2H" or more accurately Heavy Weapons fighting.
+As you read through this guide, remember that these are just my opinions after driving Pops Barbarians and Moms Barbarians for a few seasons.
+Other HWFs will have different strategies and most will have *much better* ideas... so take this all with a grain of salt and consider this a beginner's guide to "2H" or more accurately Heavy Weapons Fighting.

 First, the two foes that give me the most trouble are Mages and Versatile Weapons Fighters (VWF) who like to hide behind their shield and spam spells and strikes.
 When fighting another HWF, it becomes a battle of who can crit more and who stuns.
 These fights are generally over in a matter of seconds so getting into a debate about casting times and resist durations is useless.
 Mages give me trouble because the biggest enemy of HWF is stunning (or getting incapacitated).
 Therefore, with Mages, Ice Spikes, Wall of Fire, and Paralyze are the things to watch out for because they're the things that will keep you from fighting... and as a HWF that's all you've got.
 With VWF who like to hide behind their shields, the issue is hitting into their high block.
 They gleefully come out to play after that while you're standing there like an idiot.
 As you consider the rest of this guide, keep this in mind.